CESNET/metacentrum-user-docs/docs/software/graphical-access/index.md

 # Graphical access

-There are multiple options to run applications with graphical interface (GUI) or simply to get grahical connection to MetaCentrum machines.
+There are multiple options to run applications with graphical interface (GUI) or simply to get graphical connection to MetaCentrum machines.

-Currently these options are:
+We recommend to use [OnDemand](../../ondemand) as a first choice for GUI access.

-- **X-window** - low-level solution using only system tools (described here),
+Apart from OnDemand, there are other methods:

-- **`gui` module** - usage of specific module designed to run graphical jobs (described here),
+- **`gui` module** - usage of specific module designed to run graphical jobs,
-- **OnDemand** - more complex browser-based service (described on [separate page about OnDemand](../../software/ondemand)).
+- **X-window** - low-level solution using only system tools.

 ## gui module - quick start